 Expanding and transforming experience through sensory interactions.
 We explore what new affective experiences emerge when different sensory modalities intersect.

 Exploring the significance of touch in sound art.
-We investigate how various tactile submodalities — thermal, kinesthetic, and more — transform the acoustic experience.
+We investigate how tactile submodalities — thermal, kinesthetic, and more — transform the acoustic experience.

 The creative process itself serves as a research method — through iterative cycles of conception, design, implementation, and experiential evaluation, we generate insights that theoretical inquiry alone cannot reach.